© Crown copyright 2018

 |Taxable profit (D)||£19,000|

-If you are unsure how the basis rules apply to you as a partner, ask your tax adviser for help.
+If you’re unsure how the basis rules apply to you as a partner, ask your tax adviser for help.

 For this purpose you treat the ‘notional’ business as commencing on the date you became a partner and ceasing on the date you stopped being a partner.

-If you are entitled to overlap relief from your ‘notional’ business, it is first set against any other untaxed income (regardless of the source it came from) and any balance given as a deduction against any other income of that year.
-For your share of the partnership’s ‘taxed income’, your basis period is the period 6 April 2014 to 5 April 2016.
+If you’re entitled to Overlap Relief from your ‘notional’ business, it’s first set against any other untaxed income (regardless of the source it came from) and any balance given as a deduction against any other income of that year.
+For your share of the partnership’s ‘taxed income’, your basis period is the period 6 April 2017 to 5 April 2018.

 Online forms, phone numbers and addresses for advice on Self Assessment.